rodrigoMartinDelCampo/MdC_ProductoInformativoIndividual/README.md

 > - Jim Ledin.
 (2020). *Modern Computer Architecture and Organization : Learn X86, ARM, and RISC-V Architectures and the Design of Smartphones, PCs, and Cloud Servers.* Packt Publishing.
 >
 > - Patterson, D.A.; Hennessy, J. *Computer Organization and Design: The Hardware/Software Interface RISC-V Edition*, Morgan Kaufman, 2ª edición.
 2020.
+>
+> - Er, M. C. (1984). *On the complexity of recursion in problem-solving.* International Journal of Man-Machine Studies, 20(6), 537-544.

 <a id="vinculos-al-codigo-fuente"></a>